leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/06_Summary.md

 Temporary account balances are reset to zero when the new accounting period starts -the balances in permanent accounts carry over from one period to the next.

 Revenue and expenses are temporary accounts.
-Assets, liabilities and stockholders’ equity are permanent accounts
+Assets, liabilities and stockholders’ equity are permanent accounts.

 #### 5\.
 What are a few common business transactions and how does each one affect the accounts?